 ‘The Secrets We Keep’ is a nail-biting revenge thriller directed by Yuval Adler, a multifaceted filmmaker, philosopher, and mathematician.
 With films like ‘Bethlehem’ to his name, Adler has a long history of exploring the interplay between characters from clashing backgrounds and conflicting personal histories.
 ‘The Secrets We Keep’ is no different.
 In Adler’s thriller, the abuser becomes the abused, when a Romani suburbanite, Maja, comes across an old foe, an SS unit member, Thomas, who subjected her to torture and murdered her sister in cold blood, all while the Red Army made its way across Romania in a frenzy.
 Thomas vehemently denies his involvement in Maja’s traumatic experience, but she refuses to believe him.
 The movie stars Noomi Rapace, Joel Kinnaman, Chris Messin, and Amy Seimetz and is a co-produced venture from Di Bonaventura Pictures, AGC Studios, and Echo Lake Entertainment.

-Given the film’s complex and involute nature, one may end up wondering whether there’s a grain of truth to its plot.
+Given the film’s complex and involute nature, one may wonder whether its plot has a grain of truth.
 Here, we explore the inspiration behind ‘The Secrets We Keep’ and uncover how Adler conceived of its concept.

 No, ‘The Secrets We Keep’ is not based on a true story.
 The movie is purely a figment of director Yuval Adler and writer Ryan Covington’s imagination.
 Lead actress Noomi Rapace, who was already attached to the project, approached Adler to help develop the script for ‘The Secrets We Keep.’